Angling club bailiffs

 Fishing without proper payment is also theft.
 Although, most clubs who rent water on our waterways will offer day tickets on the bank at between £3 and £6.
 You can pay the bailiff in cash.

-It’s the dedicated club bailiff who patrols the waterways day in day out, perhaps issuing half a dozen permits on a good day and none on a bad one.
+It’s the dedicated club bailiff who patrols the waterways day in day out.
 As a volunteer, the club bailiff may take a little of the money collected as a contribution towards wear and tear of their vehicle.
-Next to none of them would come close to making a profit for their endeavours.
-They do it for the love of their club and of the sport of angling because every little helps when it comes to keeping angling clubs solvent.
+They do it for the love of their club and of the sport of angling, because every little helps when it comes to keeping angling clubs solvent.

 A water bailiff, such as those working for the Environment Agency, will always produce a valid warrant.
 You have the right to inspect it and you also have the right to ask what powers they are working under.
 Since water bailiffs are legally classified as constables, it's an offence to impersonate them.
 The water bailiff will never ask to take money from you on the bank, as you must buy your rod licence before you go fishing and you cannot buy it from a patrolling water bailiff.

 The stretches of our water that we control under the Waterway Wanderers scheme are fishable only by buying an annual permit in advance.
 We don’t issue Waterway Wanderers day permits, so you'll never be asked for day permit monies.
 You will be asked to leave and we may pursue a Theft Act offence.

 If an angling club bailiff is impersonated, this is fraud with an intention to take money or fishing tackle.
 This is false representation and is an offence under the Fraud Act 2006.